Recommended Work Flow

 meth$manifest

-## probe_id addressU addressM channel next_base chr mapinfo strand
+## ilmn_id probe_id addressU addressM probe_design next_base channel

 ## ---